tabibon/home-assignment-v1/README.md

 ## Pipeline data exchange: files on local disk
 Each step of the assigment is a small "data pipeline", the input to each pipeline should be passed as a file on the local disk, and the output would be a file on the local disk.<br>
-Each "data pipeline" should be triggered by a new file appearing in a specific directory, and should output a file to another specific directory (which in turn will trigger the next "data pipeline").<br>
+**Each "data pipeline" should be triggered by a new file appearing in a specific directory**, and should output a file to another specific directory (which in turn will trigger the next "data pipeline").<br>

 (We are saving the intermediary outputs, so that we have a record of our data processing)<br>
-The execution of each "data pipeline" should be asynchronous.
+The execution of each "data pipeline" should be asynchronous - it should be possible to have multiple "data pipelines" running at the same time.<br>

 ## Step 1: Generate a raw data file using the experiment ID